azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 X-Ray helps identify:

-* which service is slow
+* where a request is slow
 * where a request failed
-* where latency is coming from
+* which service causes latency

 ### Important distinction